seyhunsaral/matchgreek/README.md

-matchgreek : Simply tells you which greek letters you used in LaTeX
+matchgreek : Simply tells you which greek letters you used in LaTeX file.

 The idea is based on a tweet by @IvanWerning
 *WARNING: Very preliminary script.
 Use with skepticsm.*